-ServiceXS is service provider for genomic laboratory services since 2002.
+ServiceXS and now GenomeScan is service provider for genomic laboratory services since 2002.
 Not only do we offer service-for-fee, but we also participate in research and development projects, aimed at future extensions of our service portfolio.

 |DeCoDe: Decrease Colorectal Cancer Death - researching copy number variation in rectal carcinoma tumours.